Retirement Accounts Provide Protection Against Creditors

 - Funds deposited to an IRA account consisting solely of rollover funds maintain unlimited protection for bankruptcy, but not for legal liability (this is determined by state laws).

-- Funds deposited to an IRA account which includes non-ERISA contributions (a “comingled” IRA) are protected for bankruptcy up to the $1,283,025 limit.
+- Funds deposited to an IRA account which includes non-ERISA contributions (a “comingled” IRA) are protected for bankruptcy up to the $1,362,800 limit as of April 2019.
 Legal liability is subject to state laws.

 - Funds withdrawn as cash distributions are no longer protected against claims.